The Beauty and Magic of Yiddish

 Travel with us to Berlin, Odessa and Tbilisi to learn about how different waves of Jewish migration brought Yiddish to various corners of Europe and the Caucasus, creating a unique linguistic mosaic.
 Hear some of the most touching and amusing Yiddish expressions and words which will stay with you.
 Discover how Yiddish can help you speak to the ghosts and allow you to understand better Jewish wisdom and mysticism.

-Lasha Shakulashvili is the Isaac Bashevis Singer Fellow 2021/2022 and a recent graduate of the Paideia - The European Institute for Jewish Studies in Sweden.
+Lasha Shakulashvili is a Isaac Bashevis Singer Fellow 2021/2022 and a recent graduate of the Paideia - The European Institute for Jewish Studies in Sweden.
 He has also graduated from the Yiddish program under the Oxford School of Rare Jewish Languages at the University of Oxford.
-Moreover, Lasha has worked for the Permanent Mission of Georgia to the United Nations and holds the European Union-supported prize on diversity reporting.

 Choose your contribution amount